jordbort/lemony-friend/README.md

 Use this command to update lemony_friend's response to the `!raid` command.
 The "no sub" raid message is intended for raid messages which do not use emotes that require a subscription to the channel (accessible to anyone).

-- `cli channel redeems` or `cli c r` (array of strings)

-Use this command to update the list of commands other bots might respond to.
-For example, adding `!buy <item>` could allow lemony_friend to use StreamElements loyalty points randomly to redeem store items.

 - `cli channel rollFunNumber` or `cli c rfn` (boolean)

 By default, lemony_friend posts a random message in chat after another chatter's every Nth message.
 Use this command to turn on or off this behavior.